andipfeff/bikesharing/README.md

 ## Results

-The following visualizations were created using Tableau worksheets, and combined using dashboards to create a Tableau Story for the presentation to the potential investor.
+The following visualizations were created using Tableau worksheets, and were combined using dashboards to create a Tableau Story for the presentation to the potential investor.

 ***[Link to NYC CitiBike Tableau Story Dashboard](https://public.tableau.com/app/profile/andrea.pfeffer/viz/NYC_CitiBike_Challenge_16402264327910/NYCCitiBikeChallenge)***